Frequency Sweep

 Probing viscoelastic properties and molecular interactions

-Frequency sweep generates a rheological "fingerprint”.
-It is used to probe viscoelastic properties such as stiffness (complex modulus, G*), solid nature (elastic or storage modulus (G')), liquid nature (viscous or loss modulus (G")), solid or liquid tendency (phase angle), complex viscosity, and tan delta (G"/G') across a frequency range.
+Frequency sweep generates a rheological "fingerprint” or spectrum.
+It is used to probe viscoelastic properties such as stiffness (complex modulus, G*), solid nature (elastic or storage modulus, G'), liquid nature (viscous or loss modulus, G"), solid or liquid tendency (phase angle), complex viscosity, and tan delta (G"/G') across a frequency range.
 This assay is useful to probe polymer and biomolecule viscoelastic behavior and arrangement in various matrices.
+It is important to ensure that this assay is performed within the LVER (Linear Viscoelastic Region) that is determined with an amplitude sweep.

-Figures 1 and 2 show the classic viscoelastic response vs frequency.
+Figure 1 shows the classic viscoelastic response vs frequency.
 Specifically, Figure 1 shows the frequency sweep output of Silly Putty placed between an oscillating upper plate and stationary lower plate.
-At low frequency it is a visoelastic liquid (G" dominant); whereas at higher frequencies it is a viscoelastic solid (G' dominant).
-Figure 2 further illustrates this concept.
-At rest (slow event=very low frequency), Silly Putty slowly flows as a viscoelastic liquid, yet when rolled into a ball and dropped on a surface (fast event=high frequency) it bounces as a viscoelastic solid.
+At low frequency it is a viscoelastic liquid (G" dominant); whereas, at higher frequencies it is a viscoelastic solid (G' dominant).
+As the pictures show, at rest (slow event=very low frequency), Silly Putty slowly flows as a viscoelastic liquid, yet when rolled into a ball and dropped on a surface (fast event=high frequency) it bounces as a viscoelastic solid.